 15. Kayak down the Roseau River

-The Roseau River is one of the most popular kayaking destinations on Dominica Island.
-The river winds its way through the jungle, and the kayak trip takes about two hours.
-Along the way, travelers can see a variety of flora and fauna, including monkeys, sloths, and turtles.
+The Roseau River is one of Dominica Island’s most popular kayaking destinations.
+The river winds through the jungle, and the kayak trip takes about two hours.
+Travelers can also spot iconic Caribbean flora and fauna, including monkeys, sloths, and turtles.

-An experienced guide is not necessary, but it is recommended for first-time kayakers.
+An experienced guide is not necessary but is recommended for first-time kayakers.
 With its beautiful scenery and variety of wildlife, the Roseau River is a must-see for any traveler to Dominica Island.
 Check prices on Viator for a private kayaking tour and book in advance to secure your journey.

 16. Visit Portsmouth

 One of the most popular attractions in Portsmouth is the Fort Shirley historical site.
-The fort was built by the British in the 18th century, and it played an important role in the island’s history.
+The British built the fort in the 18th century, and it played an important role in the island’s history.

 Today, the fort is a popular tourist destination, and visitors can tour the grounds and learn about its history.
-Portsmouth is also home to a few beaches, including Champagne Beach, which is known for its sparkling water.
+Portsmouth also has a few beaches, including Champagne Beach, known for its sparkling water.

-Whether you’re looking to explore Dominica’s history or simply relax on the beach, Portsmouth is a great choice for travelers to Dominica Island.
+If you’re looking to explore Dominica’s history or want to relax on the beach, Portsmouth is a great choice for travelers to Dominica Island.

 17. Zipline through the rainforest canopy

 For an adventurous trip, look no further than the Canopy Zipline Tour on Dominica Island.
-This tour takes travelers on a zipline through the rainforest canopy, providing them with stunning views of the jungle below.
+This tour takes travelers on a zipline through the rainforest canopy, providing them with striking scenes of the jungle below.

 With its breathtaking scenery and adrenaline-pumping activities, the Canopy Zipline Tour is a must-do for any traveler to Dominica Island.